To add an input, add a stanza to inputs.conf in

 You can set multiple attributes in an input stanza.
-If you do not specify a value for an attribute, Splunk Enterprise uses the default, as defined in $SPLUNK_HOME/etc/system/default/inputs.conf.
+If you do not specify a value for an attribute, Splunk uses the default that's preset in

 host = <string>

-the IP address or fully-qualified domain name of the host where the data originated.
+- If not set explicitly, this defaults to the IP address or fully qualified domain name of the host where the data originated.

 index = <string>

-For more information about the index field, see "How indexing works" in the Managing Indexers and Clusters manual.
+- For more information about the index field, see "How indexing works" in the Admin manual.

 sourcetype = <string>

-Explicitly declares the source type for this data, as opposed to allowing Splunk Enterprise to determine it automatically.
+- Explicitly declares the source type for this data, as opposed to allowing it to be determined automatically.
 This is important both for searchability and for applying the relevant formatting for this type of data during parsing and indexing.

-Sets the sourcetype key's initial value.
-Splunk Enterprise uses the key during parsing/indexing, in particular to set the source type field during indexing.
+- Sets the sourcetype key's initial value.
+The key is used during parsing/indexing, in particular to set the source type field during indexing.
 It is also the source type field used at search time.

-This setting defaults to the groups present in 'defaultGroup' in [tcpout] stanza in outputs.conf.
+- This setting defaults to the groups present in 'defaultGroup' in

 host_regex = <regular expression>

-the default "host =" attribute, if the regex fails to match
+host =" attribute, if the regex fails to match.

 host_segment = <integer>

-the default "host =" attribute, if the value is not an integer, or is less than 1
+host =" attribute, if the value is not an integer, or is less than 1.

 Monitor syntax and examples